-License: Alaska Department of Health, Division of Health Care Services, Residential Licensing Unit Certificate: SDS Provider Certification and Compliance Unit

-License: Every two years Certification: Up to four years per 7 AAC 130.220(c)
+License: Alaska Department of Health, Division of Health Care Services, Licensing and Certification Unit Certificate: SDS Provider Certification and Compliance Unit Frequency of Verification: License: Every two years

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service no specified in statute.
-Service Title:
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Environmental Modifications

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+ervice Definition (Scope):

 Category 4: Sub-Category 4: